Yah-food/Yahfood-final/README.md

 featured recipe section, ability to favorite certain recipes, and create your own recipes.
 This App is suited for both mobile and desktop use.

+### Team Members

+Andrew Joy
+Kevin Do
+Minoka Kakizaki
+Spencer Eagleton

+#### Supabase Info

+We have a 4 public tables, one called recipes that has an id(with a foreign key), title, images, description, and instructions columns.
+The second table is called the ingredients table which has an id(with a foreign key), ingredient, and type column.
+The third table is our join table that takes the foreign key's from both the ingredients table and the recipe table as columns to link the two tables together in a many to many relationship.
+Our fourth table is called userRecipes which has an id, title, images, description, and instructions column.
+The userRecipes table is where the data that the user able to input to create a row, update a row or delete a row.

 [Miro Board](https://miro.com/welcomeonboard/eHFlaGxiZjZMNnRoT25kWDcwc1ExTFRJZ1FpeVlXVHhybWZlZjlmSHplOUVPdUhieGw4N1REc2c3OWFNd0oyWXwzMDc0NDU3MzY2NjAyNTcwMDUx?invite_link_id=417623334923)

 ### Planning